Supplemental Nutrition Assistance Program Education Impacts

 - Food assistance sites, food banks, and food pantries

 Using Effective Methods

-- SNAP-Ed staff and educators work with local collaborators to design and implement programs that will meet local needs (including workshop series, single session workshops, displays, food/cooking demonstrations, posters, newsletters, and follow-up enrichment materials).
+- SNAP-Ed staff and educators work with local collaborators to design and implement programs that will meet local needs (including workshop series, single session workshops, displays, food/cooking demonstrations, posters, and follow-up enrichment materials).

 - SNAP-Ed provides newsletters and follow-up nutrition education materials to parents of participating youth to reinforce what their children have learned.

 - SNAP-Ed provides follow-up materials for teachers, nurses, and food service staff in schools where SNAP-Ed educators conduct a series of lessons.

 Changing Youth Behaviors

 Significant behavior changes reported after completing a series of nutrition lessons: Students in grades 3-5 ate more vegetables, more fruits, and were more physically active.